rodallanmac/gatsby-blog-rod/content/blog/chapter1/index.md

 heroStyle: 'fullwidth'
 ---

-***Origin and translation of the word from the Arabian into various languages—Views of many writers***
+***Origin and translation of the word from the Arabian into various languages—Views of many writers.***

 THE history of the word coffee involves several phonetic difficulties.
 The European languages got the name of the beverage about 1600 from the original Arabic ***qahwah***, not directly, but through its